Instruction for Authors

 2.2 Figures

-Size: the preferred width of submitted line drawings is 18 to 20 cm with capital lettering 4mm high, to accommodate reduction to single-column width.
+Size: the preferred width of submitted line drawings is 18 to 20 cm with capital lettering 4 mm high to accommodate reduction to single-column width.

 2.3 Equations and Formulate

-Mathematical: All symbols in equation must be clear.
+Mathematical: All symbols in the equation must be clear.
 Identify unconventional or ambiguous symbols in the margin when they first appear.
 Underline vectors with a wavy line.

 2.4 Tables